eas-framework/eas-framework-extension/README.md

-Beyond-easy extension, to highlight syntax.
+eas-framework extension, to highlight syntax.